 It’s been only a few weeks since the 90th academy awards ceremony and the heated discussions about movies, actors and other film artists haven’t settled down yet.
-The 2018 Oscars brought recognition to many much deserving artists and their works.
-While the conversations on whether or not a particular movie deserved nomination seems to have no end, we were more interested in shining some light into the matter using data.
+The 2018 Oscars brought recognition to many many deserving artists and their works.
+While the conversations on whether or not a particular movie deserved nomination seem to have no end, we were more interested in shining some light into the matter using data.

-Our goal here is to bring out any patterns, conflicts or insights even if they are seemingly subjective and draw connections to the success of these movies.
+Our goal here is to bring out any patterns, conflicts, or insights even if they are seemingly subjective, and draw connections to the success of these movies.

-For this study, we extracted the comments on the Oscar nominated movies’ trailers with the following data fields:
+For this study, we extracted the comments on the Oscar-nominated movies’ trailers with the following data fields:

 - User alias

 Data extraction was completed on 6th March 2018.

 Popularity isn’t directly tied to winning or nomination